rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 comments: true
 ---

-How I can improve my supply chain security signing my container images, in an open, accessible and transparent manner?
-How I can store this signatures in a safe and organized way?
+How can we improve my supply chain security signing my container images, in an open, accessible and transparent manner?
+How can we store this signatures in a safe and organized way?

-And then how I can ensure that no one can deploy in my Kubernetes clusters malicious images that can be a risk to my entire software supply chain?
+And then how can we ensure that no one can deploy in my Kubernetes clusters malicious images that can be a risk to my entire software supply chain?

 Let's dig in!